day8/re-frame/docs/WIP/CodeWalkthrough.md

 and they compute and return a query over it.
 So they return something of a "materialised view" of that application state.

-Subscription functions must be re-run when the application state changes, to compute new values.
+Subscription functions are re-run by re-frame when the application state changes, to compute new values.
 But re-frame looks after this for you.
 All you need do is write the query function.